jreich5/photo-showcase/README.md

 ### Inital Setup and Planning

 I started started this project by first building out a <10min [prototype](https://github.com/jreich5/photo-showcase/blob/main/ten-minute-prototype.html) in a single HTML file with JavaScript.
-This early prototype in the root of the project is the file called `ten-minute-prototype.html`.
 I did this to get a quick sense of the basic functionality of the project.

 After completing the prototype, I decided to build out a front-end app using React+TypeScript with Vite and Bun.
 My goal with this build was to strike a balance between over-engineering and adhering to as many best practices as possible.